phyten/todox/README.md

 ![Colorized table output](docs/color-table.png)

 > JSON output always includes an `age_days` field for each item.
 > When commit link generation is enabled, each item exposes a `url` and the top-level result includes `has_url`.
-Enabling PR links populates `prs[]` alongside `has_prs`.
+Enabling PR links populates `prs[]` alongside `has_prs`; every entry exposes `{number,state,url,title,body}` (the new fields are additive so older clients remain compatible).
 These fields are part of the public API surface and will remain stable.
 > Note that `has_url` / `has_prs` indicate that the data was collected (via `--with-*` or explicit `--fields` selections); a column may still be hidden depending on the renderer.

 `--fields` only affects rendering.
 Data acquisition still follows the `--with-*` flags as well as any explicit field names.
 For example, `--fields type,url` keeps `NeedURL=true` even without `--with-commit-link`, so the URL column renders correctly across table/TSV/JSON outputs.